cinemascience/cinema_debye_scherrer/README.md

 Cinema:Debye-Scherrer is an interactive visualization tool for exploring datasets, and it has been applied to multi-dataset Rietveld analyses for the validation of the analyses, scientific discovery, and experimental design.
 This is a web-based tool that be used in a web browser, and it has been built from the Cinema Components (https://github.com/lanl/cinema_components) and D3 (https://d3js.org/) JavaScript libraries.
 The different visualizations (eg. scatter plot) in Cinema:Debye-Scherrer are interactive and linked with each other.
-This means that hovering or clicking on paths, rows, or points in one visualization shows th result in the other visualizations.
+This means that hovering or clicking on paths, rows, or points in one visualization shows the result in the other visualizations.
 An interactive and linked visualization tool provides a quick way to explore datasets.

 An overview of Cinema:Debye-Scherrer in a web browser is shown below.